lrlna/olivaw/README.md

 ## olivaw.set(number, rule)
 `number` represents the number of cells to be setup for this generation of automata.
-`rule ` is a number between 0 - 256, and represents on of the Wolfram's rules.
+`rule ` is a number between 0 - 256, and represents one of Wolfram's rules.

 ## olivaw.run(life [, automata] [, currentYear])
 `life`, if the lifespan of the current generation.
 `automata` is the array provided by `olivaw.set`, or alternatively the one you provided.
-This is optional `currentYear` is the year to start this generations. `currentYear` has to be smaller than `life`.
+This is optional `currentYear` is the year to start this generation. `currentYear` has to be smaller than `life`.

 Given you have this set up: